 The Japanese Robot Association (JARA) provides consolidated global data for Japanese companies' robot shipments in compliance with the IFR industry and application classifications.
 They also provide Japanese production, imports and exports.
 Until 2017, JARA contributed national statistics for Japan including exports.
-The information was refined using data that the IFR Statistical Department received directly from European subsidiaries of Japanese companies and for North America by results from RIA order statistics.
+The information was refined using data that the IFR Statistical Department received directly from European subsidiaries of Japanese companies and for North America by results from A3 order statistics.
 JARA also reports the operational stock of robots in Japan.
 When working with historic data (access is included in the Premium version of World Robotics), note that there is a break in the time series for data on Japan between 2000 and 2001 resulting from international harmonization of definitions and coverage of statistics.

 The Association for Advancing Automation (A3, formerly: Robotic Industries Association, RIA) provides data on North America.
 The statistics report shipment data from North American companies in compliance with the IFR industry and application classifications.
-Primary data, not included in the RIA statistics and JARA data on exports or Japanese suppliers to North America, supplement this data.
-Until 2010, data was available only for North America (Canada, Mexico, United States) as a whole.
-From 2004 to 2010, data on North America was based on the consolidated data of robot suppliers worldwide and
+Primary data, not included in the A3 statistics and JARA data on exports or Japanese suppliers to North America, supplement this data.
+Until and including 2010, data was available only for North America (Canada, Mexico, United States) as a whole.
+From 2004 to 2010, data on North America was based on the consolidated data of robot suppliers worldwide and JARA.

-JARA.
 Before 2004, the annual data for North America only comprised what was reported to RIA by its member companies.

-Since 2013, the Chinese Robot Industry Alliance (CRIA) provides installations of Chinese robot suppliers in compliance with the IFR industry and application classifications.
+Since 2013, the Chinese Robot Industry Alliance (CRIA) provides installations of Chinese robot suppliers on the domestic market in compliance with the IFR industry and application classifications.
 Since the reporting year 2018, CRIA also reports export data of Chinese suppliers, but only by country and type.
+Due to legal requirements, CRIA can only report member statistics.

-IFR also gratefully appreciates the support of the national robotics associations of Spain (AER), the United Kingdom (BARA), Denmark, (DIRA), Italy (SIRI), Sweden (SWIRA), and Chinese Taipei (TAIROA).
+IFR also gratefully appreciates the support of the national robotics associations of Spain (AER), Italy (SIRI), Sweden (SWIRA), Denmark (DIRA) and Chinese Taipei (TAIROA).